iAgent whitepaper

 Conditional Computation

 Conditional computation is employed to optimize computational efficiency.
 By dynamically activating specific computational branches based on input relevance, the model minimizes unnecessary overhead.
-A gating mechanism determines whether a branch fkfk is activated:
+A gating mechanism determines whether a branch fkf_kfk is activated:

 Branch Output:

-Branches with gating values gkgk below a threshold T are skipped, allowing the model to focus its resources on critical computations.
+Branches with gating values gkg_kgk below a threshold T are skipped, allowing the model to focus its resources on critical computations.

 Knowledge Extraction and Validation